museumcomputernetwork/mcn-2020-git-haiku/index.md

-In the twilight rain
+This is the new line
-The fragrant blossoms remain.
+the scent of flowers floating
-Among the flowers
+How soon it must die.